hunter-teacher-cert/currdev-work-jenna0704/05_assignments.md

 - Develop two assignments that are different types for your unit plan.
 - Describe the assignment, including student facing instructions in a markdown file.
 Save this file in your own personal work repository.

-# Unit Plan: Processing Game Design
+# Post AP Exam Unit: Processing Game Design
-Students will create a 2D Platformer Game, a 2D Tile-Based Game or an Educational App Game using the Processing IDE.

 ## Assignment #1: Game Design Research
 #### Assignment Timeline: